amd/ryzen-ai-documentation/docs/runtime_setup.rst

 NPU binary selection is a mandatory step before running an application from a new environment.
 Currently, Ryzen AI software provides two distinct binary profiles: a "light" version and a "max" version, each optimized for different performance characteristics:

 **NPU Binary "Light"** is designed to minimize NPU hardware resource usage, this binary has a smaller footprint on the NPU.
-This binary allows a greater number of applications to run on the NPU without any loss of performance for each application.

 To select this binary, set the following environment variables based on your PC APU type: